Dai pai dong

-Dai pai dong (大牌檔 (大牌档, dàpáidàng, daai6 paai4 dong3)) is a type of open-air food stall.
+Dai pai dong (大牌檔 (big licence stall, 大牌档, dàpáidàng, daai6 paai4 dong3)) is a type of open-air food stall.
 The term originates from Hong Kong but has been adopted outside Hong Kong as well.
 The official government name for these establishments is "cooked-food stalls", while the more common name of dai pai dong literally means 'big licence stall' in Cantonese, referring to the stalls' license plates, which are larger than those of other licensed street vendors.

 Founded after the Second World War, dai pai dong are tucked next to buildings, on streets, and in alleys.
 For instance, the dai pai dong in the Central and Western District are regard as "terrace type" dai pai dong since most of the streets are sloped, meaning the stalls occupy different terraces.
 In the late 20th century, the Hong Kong government decided to restrict the operation and license of dai pai dong in order to remove them from public streets.
 Some were relocated into indoor cooked food markets built by the government.
-After the decline of dai pai dong from the 1970s, most of them no longer operate within the family but through sole proprietorship or partnership instead.
+Since the decline of dai pai dong from the 1970s, most of them no longer operate within the family but through sole proprietorship or partnership instead.

 According to the Food and Environmental Hygiene Department, only 17 dai pai dong remained in Hong Kong as of July 2024, down from the 25 in 2014.
 As a valuable touchstone of Hong Kong heritage and culture, the word dai pai dong was recognized by the Oxford English Dictionary in March 2016.

 Characteristics

-A dai pai dong is characterized by its green-painted steel kitchen, untidy atmosphere, the lack of air conditioning, as well as a variety of low priced great-wok hei dishes.
+A dai pai dong is characterized by its green-painted steel kitchen, untidy atmosphere, and lack of air conditioning, as well as a variety of low-priced great-wok hei dishes.
 Regarded by some as part of the collective memory of Hong Kong people, official dai pai dong are scarce, numbering only 28, situated in Central (10), Sham Shui Po (14), Wan Chai (1), Tai Hang (2), and Tai O (1) as of November 2005.

 Although the term dai pai dong is often used generically to refer to any food stall operating on the roadside with foldable tables, chairs, and no air-conditioning (like those on Temple Street), legally speaking the term can only refer to the ones which have the "big licences".